-different species?
-Describe the interactions between the group members. harsh, loud, screechy?
+Did the group comprise of the same species or different species?
+How was the tone of the bird- melodious, sweet, harsh, loud, screechy?
 Did the bird interact with or get chased by any other animals (e.g. insect, dog, reptile)?
-Did the bird sing when perching, when flying, or both?
-Were there any other animals or birds near the bird's nest (if observed)?
-Did you find instances where you thought two or more birds were communicating with each other?
-Were there any chicks (did you hear them) present?
-Did the bird make more than one type of call?
-Where was the bird seen?
-When did you see the bird?
+Did the bird sing when perching or when flying, or both?
+Were there other animals or birds near the bird's nest (if observed)?
+Did you find instances where you thought two birds were communicating with each other?
+Where are the birds seen?
+When did you see the birds?
 Describe or draw the immediate surroundings of the bird.
-Mention the day, date, time, location, and duration of observation.
+Mention day, date, time, location, and duration of observation.
 Was the bird easy to see or did it stay hidden?
-Was the bird commonly seen during the day/night?
-How long did it take for you to find the bird again?
-Was the bird commonly seen throughout the day?
-How long did you watch the bird?
-Also mention if you observed the same specimen for the entire duration of observation.
-Where was the bird sighted: tree, ground, grass, shrub, waterbody, etc.?
-Was the bird more easily seen during morning, afternoon, or evening?
-What other signs (evidence) of the bird did you see?
-Did you find any discarded feathers?
+Are they commonly seen during the day/night?
+How long did it take you to find the bird again?
+Are they commonly seen throughout the day?
+How long did you watch the bird for?
+Also mention if you observed the same specimen for the entire duration of the observation.
+Where was the bird sighted: tree, ground, grass, shrub, water body, etc.?
+Are they more easily seen during morning, afternoon, or evening?
+What other signs (evidence) of birds did you see?
+Did you find any discarded feather?
 Draw and colour the feather you found.
 Did you see bird droppings? (body waste)?
 Describe it.
 Can you guess which body part the feather came from?
 If so, what was the colour and texture of the bird's droppings?
 Did you see any bird footprints?
 If yes, can you guess if this was a land or water bird?
 Did you see a nest?
 If yes, what was the location of the nest?
-Did you spot any other signs that indicated that a bird was there?
+Can you spot any other signs that indicated that a bird was there?
 Did you see any dead specimen of a bird?
 If so, how do you think it died?
-Caution: Do not touch dead specimens with bare hands.
-What did the bird do at the end of the day?
+At the end of the day, what does the bird do?
 Did you find your bird roosting?
-Did it roost alone or in a group?
-Did it always roost in the same place/tree?
+Does it roost alone or in a group?
+Does it always roost in the same place/tree?
 If yes, which one?
-If in a group, were the other birds of the same species or a different one?
-Describe the bird's roosting behaviour.
-Did they make a lot of noise or were they quiet?
-Is the roosting site and the nesting site same for the bird?
-Did the bird come to the roosting spot at the same time every day or at different times of the day?
+If in a group, are other birds the same species or a different ones?
+Describe their roosting behaviour.
+Do they make a lot of noise or are they quiet?
+Is the roosting site and nesting site same for the bird?
+Does the bird come to the roosting spot at the same time every day or at different times of the day?